-1. Link between thermoregulatory efficiency, meteorological conditions and colony size
+1. Link between thermoregulatory efficiencyeffectiveness, meteorological conditions and colony size

-Thermoregulatory variables
+155 Thermoregulatory variables

-Using temperature sensor data, we calculated the mean of in hiveIn order to use temperature data reflecting brood temperature, we only kept temperature data from sensors that were surrounded by brood (containing brood on both adjacent sides of frames).
+In order to use temperature data reflecting brood temperature, we only kept temperature data from sensors that were surrounded by brood (containing brood on both adjacent sides of frames).
 Such information was retrieved from colony inspection (see above the ColEval method).
 We then calculated the mean of brood temperatures over the 24 hours preceding the day of colony evaluation (hereafter MeanT - Appendix S2 Figure S2).
 We chose a 24-hour time period since brood population can rapidly evolve over days (e.g. adult emergence).
 We therefore minimized the risk of having brood population changes between the temperature and population monitoring.
-We then discarded observations for which this mean (MeanT) was outside the range 32 36°C, since it is unlikely that brood develop near the sensor at such temperatures (Seeley, 1985), resulting in a total number of 236 observations for the 29 colonies.
-The mean brood temperature in the dataset was 34.3°C (min = 32.15, Q1 = 33.9, Median = 34.4, Q3 = 34.81, max = 35.85), and rarely exceeded 35°C (n = 29 events for 236 observations).
 We then calculated the coefficient of variation (CV; i.e. standard deviation expressed as a percentage of MeanT) within this same 24-hour period, to obtain a dimensionless variable representing the variation of temperature as a percentage of the mean temperature.
-In the end, we had a total of 236 observations (replicates) of each variable (colony population + temperature data) for the 29 colonies.
-The mean brood temperature in the dataset was 34.77°C (min = 33.00, Q1 = 34.62, Median = 34.82, Q3 = 34.96, max = 38.75), and exceeded 35.5°C in one case only (38.75°C).
-The mean temperature coefficient of variation in the dataset was 0.74 (min = 0.21, Q1 = 0.50, Median = 0.68, Q3 = 0.87, max = 3.04).
-The final response variables arewere therefore (i) the in-hive mean temperature (MeanT), representing the thermoregulatory precisionefficiency to attain the optimum brood rearing temperature and (ii) the coefficient of variation of the in-hive temperature (CV), representing the thermoregulatory stability.
+In the end, we had a total of 236 observations (replicates) of each variable (colony population + temperature data) forfrom the 29 colonies.
+The mean brood temperature in the dataset was 34.77°C (min = 33.00, Q1 = 34.62, Median = 34.82, Q3 = 34.96, max = 38.75), and exceeded 35.5°C in one case only

+$(38.75^{\circ}C)$ .
+The mean temperature coefficient of variation in the dataset was 0.74 (min = 0.21, Q1 =

+0.50, Median = 0.68, Q3 = 0.87, max = 3.04).
+The final response variables were therefore (i) the mean temperature (MeanT), representing the efficiencyeffectiveness to attain the optimum brood rearing temperature and (ii) the coefficient of variation of the in-hive temperature (CV), representing the thermoregulatory stability.